 - Watch for pedestrians, bicyclists and other skaters.
 As skaters, we have the responsibility for not colliding with the person ahead.

 - Skate with skate tools provided by your skate manufacturer,

-- Skate with friends or an identification,
+- Skate with friends and/ or identification,

 - Skate with water or other liquids to replenish fluids/electrolytes.
 Know if water source is available on the recreational trail you use,